saulgray/developer-documentation/source/includes/guides/_supply.md

 6. Do not send a respondent to more than one survey in each survey group.
 If a survey is removed from a survey group, you may begin sending respondents you sent to that particular survey to other survey numbers remaining in that group.

 You should no longer use the `SurveyGroup` and `SurveyGroupID` properties returned on the [List Exchange Surveys](#get-list-exchange-surveys) and the [Show an Allocated Survey](#get-show-an-allocated-survey) calls.
-These fields will always return `null` per their removal on June 25, 2016.
+These fields will always return `null` per their deprecation on June 25, 2016.

 #### Recontacts
 Buyers often want to recontact respondents that have completed their surveys in order to ask follow-up questions.
 These surveys are known as recontact studies and have a `StudyTypeID` of 22 in Fulcrum.
 These studies are unique in that buyers will upload a list of PIDs that the supplier can then use to identify respondents that qualify for the opportunity.
 All recontact studies will have a unique Qualification, `PIDCheck`, that will terminate PID and supplier combinations that are not in the buyer's PID list.